pwaring/technical-talks/freelancing/slides.md

 # Why?

- - Greater control over your destiny
+ - Greater control over your career
  - Variety of work and clients
- - Flexibility - hours and workload
+ - Flexibility - which hours, how many, where

 # Why not?